Chart Color Schemes

 Doveton's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Doveton shows a relatively positive health profile with low prevalence of common conditions among its residents compared to the general population.
-However, this rate is higher than the national average among older and at-risk cohorts.
-Private health cover is extremely low in Doveton, with approximately 46% of the total population (~5,928 people) having it, compared to Greater Melbourne's 53.6%.
+Health data shows Doveton residents have relatively positive health outcomes with low prevalence of common conditions compared to the general population.
+However, prevalence is higher than the national average among older and at-risk cohorts.
+Private health cover is extremely low in Doveton, at approximately 46% (around 5,922 people), compared to Greater Melbourne's 53.6%.

-Nationally, the average is 55.3%.
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 7.4% and 6.8% of residents respectively.
-A total of 73.0% of Doveton residents claim to be completely clear of medical ailments, compared to Greater Melbourne's 72.0%.
-Doveton has 13.6% of its population aged 65 and over (1,756 people), which is lower than Greater Melbourne's 15.7%.
-Health outcomes among seniors in the area present some challenges that require more attention compared to the broader population.
+Nationally, it stands at 55.3%.
+Mental health issues and arthritis are the most common conditions, affecting 7.4% and 6.8% of residents respectively.
+About 73.0% report being completely clear of medical ailments, compared to Greater Melbourne's 72.0%.
+Doveton has 13.6% (1,754 people) of residents aged 65 and over, lower than Greater Melbourne's 15.7%.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health